microsoft/fluentui-react-native/packages/components/Avatar/MIGRATION.md

 - `name` - is used for generation initials with `getInitials` method.
 - `shape` - can be `circular` and `square`.
 - `idForColor`
+- `image`- image object.
+- `imageUrl` - Shorthand for passing image URL instead of using `image` prop.

 ### Tokens that remain as is